Apple TV+ faces huge obstacles even bargain pricing won’t fix

 Circling back to the question of Apple’s motivations, it’s hard to define what success will look like for Apple TV+.

 Is it the number of subscribers?
 Number of hours watched?
-(Side note: Weren’t the company just trying to get us to spend less time with our gadgets last year?)
+(Side note: Wasn’t the company just trying to get us to spend less time with our gadgets last year?)
 Or is it the more subjective measure of whether any of the shows are good?

-Perhaps this move is intended to goose gadget sales, but it’s hard to imagine that a streaming video service or subscription services like Apple Music or News will really be a deciding factor for someone making a large purchase.
+Perhaps this move is intended to goose gadget sales, but it’s hard to imagine that a streaming video service or subscription services like Apple Music or News will really be a deciding factor for someone considering such a large purchase.

 Whatever calculations Apple is making, Apple TV+ will certainly provide a bump to Services revenues.
 For many Apple users, another $4.99 per month may be a question of: Why not?
-For non-Apple users who would watch via a browser or an app on a Samsung television, the case seems much weaker.
+For non-Apple users who would watch via a browser or an app on a Samsung television, the incentive seems much weaker.

 In either case, the pricing and content offerings make it impossible to believe this service will be profitable in the coming years, if ever, given the huge upfront costs required.
 So Apple is creating a loss-leader for reasons that remain fuzzy.

 As Apple becomes less transparent about its metrics and finances, it’s likely we’ll only hear cherry-picked numbers that will make all of these benchmarks difficult to assess.
-We won’t really know how Apple TV+ is doing, and whether all the money Apple is shoveling into the content hole is achieving whatever goals it has laid out.
+We won’t really know how Apple TV+ is doing or whether all the money Apple is shoveling into the content hole is achieving whatever goals it has laid out.

 The rest of us will just have to continue adjusting to the idea that Apple’s future may depend less on the camera array in the latest iPhone and more on the on-screen chemistry between Jennifer Anniston and Steve Carell.